Frequently Asked Questions

 Network partners gain access to Foundation Center's suite of products, including three database subscriptions and exclusive Foundation Center training materials.

 In addition to the Center's premiere products and training materials, network partners benefit from free in-person and online training opportunities and conferences as well as a wider network of like-minded partners who are working in the field of nonprofit and fundraising information services.

 A dedicated staff team administers the program - answering questions daily via email, phone, and on-the-ground touchpoints.
 At our five field office locations, Center staff serve as local regional contacts for network partners, providing training, outreach, and support.

 In addition, Foundation Center hosts an annual free conference, Network Days, which is exclusively for partners.
 Network Days is widely acclaimed as an energizing 2-day event that allows network partners from across the globe to meet, learn, and grow.
 Network partners also connect online anytime, via two exclusive online groups, sharing knowledge, stories, and collaborative thinking.

 Finally, Foundation Center hosts the Ask Us chat program, where ace staff librarians answer tough fundraising and nonprofit questions, helping partners who may not have the expertise themselves.
 We also offer hands-on training materials for our classes, including exclusive train-the-trainer webinars, so partners can enter the classroom and teach our content with ease and confidence.

-Q: Whom can I contact for more information?
+Q: Who do I contact for more information?